 Gorilla trekking is a very popular wildlife activity in Rwanda, Congo and Uganda.
 Tourists are interested in observing wild mountain gorillas because they behave and resemble humans.
-Each mountain gorilla is Children and gorilla trekkingworth about 65,000 US Dollars if you consider the total amount of money earned for gorilla permits in a year and divide by the number of habituated individual primates.
+Each mountain gorilla is worth about 65,000 US Dollars if you consider the total amount of money earned for gorilla permits in a year and divide by the number of habituated individual primates.
 The tourism money and their endangered status has forced the three governments to guard them jealously.

 Watching a group of mountain gorillas led by the dominant silverback can be very emotional and most people would want to experience it with close family/friends.
 A typical gorilla family consists of between 6 to 24 individuals headed by a dominant silverback.
 The silverback is very protective of his family but also very loving to the younger ones.
 In a typical gorilla group, there are also females, adolescents and infants (sometimes even twins).
 Observing a group of mountain gorillas would be excellent if done with family.
 Unfortunately, this is not always the case especially if it involves children.